Tyk Control Plane Chart

 Uninstalling The Chart

-helm uninstall tyk-control-plane -n tyk
+helm uninstall tyk-cp -n tyk

 This removes all the Kubernetes components associated with the chart and deletes the release.